dra2020/rdapy/scripts/data/README.md

 scripts/data/EXTRACT-DATA.sh
 ```

-Now the data are extracted from the geojson files and ready to use for scoring.
+Now the data are extracted from the geojson files and are ready to use for scoring.